Culturally relevant teaching: Challenges to culturally relevant teaching

-Not all educators favor culturally relevant teaching.
+Culturally relevant teaching (CRT) has become a growing area of focus in education, but its implementation faces challenges.
 Indeed, there are many practical challenges to implementing culturally relevant pedagogy including a lack of enforcement of culturally relevant teaching methods, and the tendency to view students as individual units only, rather than seeing them as linked inseparably with their cultural groups.

 In culturally relevant pedagogy, new teachers must be taught how to adapt their curriculum, methodology, teaching methods, and instructional materials to connect with students' values and cultural norms.
 Therefore, another challenge for educators is to prepare reflective practitioners who can connect with diverse students and their families.
 Even though some schools of education acknowledge credibility in training culturally relevant educators, many wrestle with how fit such training into their program and "grudgingly add a diversity course to their curriculum".
 One contributor to this reluctance comes from the education professors' discomfort with or fear of addressing issues such as racism in their courses.
-"The student population of America's classrooms has changed.
-Currently, 43% of students in our nation's schools come from racially and ethnically diverse backgrounds.
-Latinos account for 20% of the school population and Blacks 17%.
-Nationally, white students now represent 57% of public school enrollment, down from 61% in the 1993–94 school year.
-Given these demographics, Kenneth Fasching-Varner and Vanessa Dodo-Seriki have suggested that disconnects in teacher and student identity lead to "Free and Reduced Pedagogy", or a non-student first approach that reduces students to cultural differences, discrediting students based on their identitites and differences in identities between teachers and students.
+The student population of America's classrooms has changed.
+Based on data from the National Center for Education Statistics in 2021, 54% of students enrolled in prekindergarten through grade 12 come from racially and ethnically diverse backgrounds.
+Hispanic students account for 28% of the students enrolled and 45% of students enrolled in prekindergarten through grade 12 are white, falling from 61% in the 1993-94 school year.
+Given these demographics, Kenneth Fasching-Varner and Vanessa Dodo-Seriki have suggested that disconnects in teacher and student identity lead to "Free and Reduced Pedagogy", or a non-student first approach that reduces students to cultural differences, discrediting students based on their identities and differences in identities between teachers and students.
 In the largest school districts, half or more of the students are non-white.
 Demographic projections predict that cultural and ethnic diversity will increase.
-Students of color will become the majority in the United States by 2023".